AdobeDocs/commerce-events/src/pages/events/project-setup.md

 To get started with Adobe I/O Events, you will need:

-*  An Adobe Developer account.
-(Getting started with Adobe Developer Console )[https://developer.adobe.com/developer-console/docs/guides/getting-started/] describes how to enroll in the Adobe developer program.
+*  An Adobe Developer account with System Administrator or Developer Role permissions.
+[Getting started with Adobe Developer Console](https://developer.adobe.com/developer-console/docs/guides/getting-started/) describes how to enroll in the Adobe developer program.

 *  An Adobe Commerce on cloud infrastructure or on-premises instance.

 ## Set up a project

 [Projects Overview](https://developer.adobe.com/developer-console/docs/guides/projects/) describes the different types of projects and how to manage them.
 Here, we'll create a templated project.

 1. In the Adobe Developer Console, select the desired organization from the dropdown menu in the top-right corner.